grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 # Meta monitoring

-Meta monitoring is the process of monitoring your monitoring, and alerting when your monitoring is not working as it should.
-Whether you use Grafana Managed Alerts or Mimir, meta monitoring is possible both on-premise and in Grafana Cloud.
+Meta monitoring involves monitoring the monitoring system itself and alerting when it detects any issues or anomalies.
+Meta monitoring can be implemented using either Grafana Managed Alerts or Mimir, and is available for both on-premise and Grafana Cloud deployments.

 ## Grafana Managed Alerts

-Meta monitoring of Grafana Managed Alerts requires having a Prometheus server, or other metrics database, collecting and storing metrics exported by Grafana.
+To implement meta monitoring for Grafana Managed Alerts, you need to have a Prometheus server or other metrics database that collects and stores metrics exported by Grafana.
 For example, if using Prometheus you should add a `scrape_config` to Prometheus to scrape metrics from your Grafana server.

 Here is an example of how this might look: